Introduction to the Shell and Command Line on Oracle Linux

 mkdir temp

-5. Change to the temp directory using the cd command.
+5. Change to the temp directory.

 cd temp

-6. Display the present working directory using the pwd command.
+6. Display the current working directory.

 pwd